Dwarfius/VulkanRTSEngine/ReadMe.md

 =====

 # OpenGL
-* When shutting down make sure to wait on threads to reach the Waiting phase
 * Add resource cleanup on unload
 * Test the center calculation logic for meshes on other, simpler objects
 * Improve RenderJob to store the required uniforms